All visual elements

 Default: no rotation

-Element orientation clockwise (from +x to +y screen axis) about position (deg).
+Element orientation clockwise (from +x to +y screen axis, with +y down) about position (deg).

 flipHorz